Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - `A--` is exactly the same as `when(val $tmp = A) { else -> A = $tmp.dec(); $tmp }` where `dec` is a valid operator function available in the current scope.

-> Note: informally, `A--` stores the value of A to a temporary variable, assigns the result of `A.dec()` to `A` and then returns the temporary variable as the result.
+> Informally: `A--` stores the value of A to a temporary variable, assigns the result of `A.dec()` to `A` and then returns the temporary variable as the result.

 For a postfix decrement expression `A--` expression `A` must be [assignable expressions][Assignments].
 Otherwise, it is a compile-time error.